8 Reasons Why No One is Reading Your Blog

 There’s a big difference between being frugal with your money and being cheap.

 Confession time: I spent in the upwards of $15,000 on my education for making money online.
-Bad products, good products, softwares, ads, courses, etc.
+Bad products, good products, software, ads, courses, etc.

 Just expect that if I am talking about blogging success on this website, I am going to bring up Pinterest.